 - Oops!Something went wrong.Please try again later.

-While we live in the present moment at all times, there's no doubt in my mind that the future matters more than the past.
+While we live in the present moment, there's little doubt that the future matters most in the investment decision process.
 So why not check this interactive chart depicting future EPS estimates, for Future?

 Are Future Insiders Aligned With All Shareholders?